Code-KVD/news-app/README.md

 # What motivated me for making this project?
 One day I was justing searching some new projects to make and I came across this API called newsAPI.
-So I thought of making a project which using this API by fetching latest news and displaying on the screen.
+So I thought of making a project which uses this API by fetching latest news and displaying on the screen.
 With this a person can see all the latest news I one place.